-(56) Beethoven's Moonlight: First, Third, Movements

-Moonlight Sonata, Op.
+(56) Beethoven's Moonlight: First, Third, Movements Moonlight Sonata, Op.
 27, No. 2, First Movement

 Beethoven's compositions are probably the best music with which to study and illustrate musical principles because he used everything and almost never wasted anything; all the principles appear and apply everywhere, in their clearest extremes.
-Thus his music contains examples densest these principles/structures and has the lowest risk of giving us misleading clues because they are extreme.
+Thus his music contains the densest examples of these principles/structures and has the lowest risk of giving us misleading clues because they are extreme.
 Thus when he applies a principle, you can't miss it if you know what to look for.
-For the casual listener who is not analyzing his music, these principles are invisible, which amplifies effectiveness because their mysteriously control the audience without their knowledge.
+For the casual listener who is not analyzing his music, these principles are invisible, which amplifies their effectiveness because they mysteriously control the audience without their knowledge.
 Part of deep music is the use of principles that control the audience without their knowledge, the magic in music.